AlvaroGomezMartinez/gmail-filters/README.md

 # Gmail Filters Project

-Automations for labeling Gmail threads related to NAHS & NAMS Cognos Attendance/Enrollment reports.
+Automation for labeling Gmail threads related to NAHS & NAMS Cognos Attendance/Enrollment reports.
+This script addresses a limitation of Gmail filtering that doesn't filter emails when the subject is the same, but the attachments have different names.
+For example, if an email's subject is, "A new version of My Alt HS Attendance/Enrollment Count is available", but the attachment is named either "My Alt <em>MS</em> Attendance/Enrollment Count" or "My Alt <em>HS</em> Attendance/Enrollment Count", this script will look at the title of the attachment and add the appropriate label to the email.

 ## Prerequisites
 - Node.js and `clasp` installed